 How is the course assessed – how much is project work as opposed to exams?

 How many students gain places on your chosen course each year?

-Is there an opportunity to spend time in industry or getting relevant work experience?
+Is there an opportunity to spend time in industry or secure relevant work experience?

 If possible, ask current students what they think about the course and what they like/dislike about it.

-What percentage of last year’s graduates gained employment on leaving the course and what types of career have they gone into.
+What percentage of last year’s graduates gained employment on leaving the course and what types of careers have they gone into?

-What careers advice is available to students and do they assist with CV writing and interview coaching?
+What career advice is available to students and do they assist with CV writing and interview coaching?